 Describe and analyse the artwork (max.
 100 words):

-The hextych entitled Emancipation is divided horizontally into two sections in which depictions of women predominate.
+The hextych entitled Emancipation is divided horizontally into two sections, in which depictions of women predominate.
 Above, the proud and fecund countrywoman dominates, gazing unwaveringly at the viewer, surrounded by her children and with her life-partner in the background, altogether perhaps expressing the hope for a better life that was promised in the post-Junta period.
 In the second image, the white silhouettes left around the woman by the absence of family members poses the dilemma of the new period and the demands for emancipation, which will test the institution of the family as much as it will the multiplicity of roles which a woman is called upon to play.
 This dilemma is intensified by the white silhouette of the female form that follows, a possible reference to the woman who is no longer the “separate” central figure in the family but whose place may be filled by any woman.
 In the second section, the first image comments on the commercialisation of the nude, not only by the advertising industry but also by the sex industry.
 Next is the female form at the high point of the era of sexual freedom in which, full of self-confidence, she shows off her body in her everyday life.
 The disinterested, middle-aged man in a suit who looks at the artist with a neutral, indifferent attitude, conveys the tone of the time and the sharing of roles.
-In the last image, in which the beautified image of the modern family is satirised, the now emancipated woman in modern clothes remains subconsciously – and not only in the minds of artists – an “open field” of sexual reference, with her right breast revealed inside her blouse.
+In the last image, in which the beautified image of the modern family is satirised, the now-emancipated woman in modern clothes remains subconsciously – and not only in the minds of artists – an “open field” of sexual reference, with her right breast revealed inside her blouse.

 Relevance of artwork to SDGs (please specify which SDGs, max.
 100 words):